HamedAlemo/advanced-geo-python/lectures/unix.md

 The filesystem looks like an upside down tree.
 The top most directory is the **root directory** that holds everything else.
 We refer to it using a slash character, `/`, on its own; this character is the leading slash in `/Users/hamed`.

-Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `lib` (for the software “libraries” used by different programs), `users` (where users’ personal directories are located), `tmp` (for temporary files that don’t need to be stored long-term), and so on.
+Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `lib` (for the software “libraries” used by different programs), `Users` (where users’ personal directories are located), `tmp` (for temporary files that don’t need to be stored long-term), and so on.

-By default, when you open your terminal it lands in your home directory, which in our example is `/Users/hamed`.
+By default, when you open your terminal it lands in your home directory, which in our example is `/Users/hamed` (in WSL the home directory would be `/home/hamed`).
 We know that this directory is stored inside `/Users` because `/Users` is the first part of its name.
 Similarly, we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.

 ``` {tip}
 There are two meanings for the `/` character.
 When it appears at the front of a file or directory name, it refers to the root directory.
 When it appears inside a path, it’s just a separator.